llobato/docs/docs/other/install-gwms-factory.md

 Also, be sure to distribute your entries across the various HTCondor schedd work managers to balance load.
 To see the available schedd use `condor_status -schedd -l | grep Name`.

 Several schedd options are configured by default for you:  *schedd_glideins2, schedd_glideins3, schedd_glideins4, schedd_glideins5*, as well as the default *schedd*.
 This can be modified in the HTCondor configuration.
 Add any specific options, such as limitations on jobs/pilots or glexec/voms requirements in the entry section below the above line.

+  !!! warning
-If there is no match between *auth_metod* and *trust_domain* of the entry and the type and trust domain listed in one of the [credentials of one of the frontends](https://opensciencegrid.github.io/docs/other/install-gwms-frontend/) using this factory, then no job can run on that entry.
+      If there is no match between *auth_metod* and *trust_domain* of the entry and the *type* and *trust_domain* listed in one of the [credentials of one of the frontends](https://opensciencegrid.github.io/docs/other/install-gwms-frontend/) using this Factory, then no job can run on that entry.

-The factory must advertise the correct Resource Name of each entry for accounting purposes.
-Then the factory must also advertise in the entry all the attributes that will allow to match the query expression used in the frontends connecting to this factory (e.g. `<factory query_expr='((stringListMember("%PINK%VO%ENDCOLOR%", GLIDEIN_Supported_VOs)))'>`) in the [VO frontend configuration document](https://opensciencegrid.github.io/docs/other/install-gwms-frontend/).
+The Factory must advertise the correct Resource Name of each entry for accounting purposes.
+Then the Factory must also advertise in the entry all the attributes that will allow to match the query expression used in the frontends connecting to this Factory (e.g. `<factory query_expr='((stringListMember("%PINK%VO%ENDCOLOR%", GLIDEIN_Supported_VOs)))'>`) in the [VO frontend configuration document](https://opensciencegrid.github.io/docs/other/install-gwms-frontend/).

-**NOTE: Keep an eye on this part as we're dealing with singularity.**
+%RED%**NOTE: Keep an eye on this part as we're dealing with singularity.**
 Then you must advertise correctly if the site supports **gLExec**.
 If it does not set *GLEXEC_BIN* to *NONE*, if **gLExec** is installed via OSG set it to **OSG**, otherwise set it to the path of !gLExec.

-For example this snippet advertises **GLIDEIN_Supported_VOs** attribute with the supported VO so that can be used with the query above in the VO frontend and says that the resource does not support !gLExec:
+For example this snippet advertises **GLIDEIN_Supported_VOs** attribute with the supported VO so that can be used with the query above in the VO frontend and says that the resource does not support !gLExec:%ENDCOLOR%

       :::xml